drivera123/LDRS500/light-from-many-lamps.md

 In the week following submission, review some of your colleauges blogs and respond to two.

-In the remaining posts, respond to the same points for content indicated below:
+For the remaining posts in the assignment, respond to the same points for content indicated below:

 * Due end of week 4:  **part three or four of the anthology**.